 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Best gifts for golfers – experience days, training aids, clothing essentials and more
+Best golf gifts for Christmas 2025: experience days, training aids and more

-If you're looking for some gifting inspiration to treat the golfer in your life, our curated list of presents will help elevate their game from tee to green.
+If you're looking for some gifting inspiration to treat the golfer in your life this Christmas, our curated list of presents will help elevate their game from tee to green.

 To build a shopping list to suit a range of budgets, we asked keen golfers at Which? to share the products they've loved giving or receiving.
 Our final list includes basic kit such as balls and tees, plus gadgets for those who enjoy analysing their game.

-Keep scrolling for access to our first-hand recommendations, plus links to our expert product reviews that reveal the latest Which?
+Keep scrolling for access to our first-hand recommendations on what golfers want most, plus links to our expert product reviews that reveal the latest Which?
 Best Buys.

 PuttOUT golf putting mat